What is Loan Syndication?

 Let us assume that ASD Inc. multinational organization is planning to acquire an entity in the African continent for which it requires $5 billion in debt funding.
 The company has a good relationship with one bank named GHJ Bank.
 Hence, the company approached the bank for a loan.
 However, the amount is too large for the bank.
 So, it can’t finance the loan and take that much risk alone.

 GHJ Bank advises the company to syndicate the loan, to which the latter agrees.
 Next, GHJ Bank invites other banks to join the syndicate and decide how to distribute the loan amount among them.
-In this case, GHJ Bank is appointed as the agent bank, and all other banks are the participating banks.
+In this case, the role of the agent bank is assigned to GHJ Bank, while all other banks assume the role of participating banks.
 This is how loan syndication works in the real world.

 Types of Loan Syndication